Louchezer60/trichotillomania-reminder/README.markdown

 ## Troubleshooting
 - **Camera Not Found**:
   - Error: `"Error: Could not open camera"`.
   - Fix: Ensure the webcam is connected and not in use by another application.
-Check `config.json` for correct `camera.device` (default: 0).
   - Verify: Run `python -c "import cv2; print(cv2.VideoCapture(0).isOpened())"`.
 Should output `True`.
 - **Calendar Not Displaying**:
   - Error: `"No module named 'tkcalendar'"`.